ashawareb/data-structures-implementation-templateClassCpp/README.md

   - length : return the number of element in the stack
   - clear : clear all elements in the stack
   - print : print all elements in the stack
+# some stack application :
+  - Check balanced parentheses
+  - Evaluation of postfix expression